cc-d/global/README.md

 - Purpose: Lists files and directories within a specified path, applying filters to exclude certain directories by default.
 It helps in navigating project structures more efficiently.
 - Usage: `dirfiles <directory>`

-### tstime
+### pytime

-- Purpose: Measures the execution time of a specified command in milliseconds, aiding in performance testing and optimization efforts.
+- Purpose: Measures the execution time of a specified command in convenient human-readable format, providing insights into the performance of scripts or processes.
+Uses python, hence the name.

 - Usage: `tstime <command>`

 ### columnate